-: Click to add an overlay.
-Select the type of overlay from the dropdown list: Text: Select to show a text that is integrated in the live view image and visible in all views, recordings and snapshots.
-You can enter your own text, and you can also include pre-configured modifiers to automatically show, for example, time, date, and frame rate. ::: : Click to add the date modifier %F to show yyyy-mm-dd. : Click to add the time modifier %X to show hh:mm:ss (24-hour clock).
-Modifiers: Click to select any of the modifiers shown in the list to add them to the text box.
-For example, %a shows the day of the week.
-Size: Select the desired font size.
-Appearance: Select the text color and background color, for example, white text on a black background (default).
-E : Select the position of the overlay in the image.
++ : Click to add an overlay.
+Select the type of overlay from the dropdown list: • Text: Select to show a text that is integrated in the live view image and visible in all views, recordings and snapshots.
+You can enter your own text, and you can also include pre-configured modifiers to automatically show, for example, time, date, and frame rate. .
+Click to odd the date modifier a I to show your mm dd - Click to add the date modifier %F to show yyyy-mm-dd. - $\bigcirc$ : Click to add the time modifier $\$$ X to show hh:mm:ss (24-hour clock). - Modifiers : Click to select any of the modifiers shown in the list to add them to the text box.
+For example, %a shows the day of the week. - Size: Select the desired font size.
+Appearance: Select the text color and background color, for example, white text on a black background (default). - $\square$ : Select the position of the overlay in the image.
 Image: Select to show a static image superimposed over the video stream.
-You can use bmp, png, jpeg, or .svq files.
+You can use .bmp, .png, .jpeg, or .svg files.
 To upload an image, click Images.
-Before you upload an image, you can choose to: Scale with resolution: Select to automatically scale the overlay image to fit the video resolution.
-Use transparency: Select and enter the RGB hexadecimal value for that color.
+Before you upload an image, you can choose to: - Scale with resolution: Select to automatically scale the overlay image to fit the video resolution. - Use transparency: Select and enter the RGB hexadecimal value for that color.
 Use the format RRGGBB.
-Examples of hexadecimal values: FFFFFF for white, 000000 for black, FF0000 for red, 6633FF for blue, and 669900 for green.
-Only for .bmp images.
-I. Scene annotation : Select to show a text overlay in the video stream that stays in the same position, even when the camera pans or tilts in another direction.
-You can choose to only show the overlay within certain zoom levels. :::] : Click to add the date modifier %F to show yyyy-mm-dd.
-(L): Click to add the time modifier \$ x to show hh:mm:ss (24-hour clock).
+Examples of hexadecimal values: FFFFF for white, 000000 for black, FF0000 for red, 6633FF for blue, and 669900 for green.
+Only for .bmp images. $(\mathbf{i})$ • Scene annotation 💛 : Select to show a text overlay in the video stream that stays in the same position, even when the camera pans or tilts in another direction.
+You can choose to only show the overlay within certain zoom levels. - Click to add the date modifier %F to show yyyy-mm-dd. - Click to add the time modifier $\%$ to show hh:mm:ss (24-hour clock).
 Modifiers: Click to select any of the modifiers shown in the list to add them to the text box.
-For example, %a shows the day of the week.
-Size: Select the desired font size.
-Appearance: Select the text color and background color, for example, white text on a black background (default). : Select the position of the overlay in the image.
-The overlay is saved and remains in the pan and tilt coordinates of this position.
-Annotation between zoom levels (%): Set the zoom levels which the overlay will be shown within.
-Annotation symbol: Select a symbol that appears instead of the overlay when the camera is not within the set zoom levels.
-U : Select to show an animation superimposed over the video stream.
-The animation Streaming indicator indicates that the video stream is live, even if the scene doesn't contain any motion.
-Appearance: Select the animation color and background color, for example, red animation on a transparent background (default).
-Size: Select the desired font size. : Select the position of the overlay in the image.
-Widget: Linegraph : Show a graph chart that displays how a measured value changes over time.
-Title: Enter a title for the widget.
-Overlay modifier: Select an overlay modifier as data source.
-If you have created MQTT overlays, they will be located at the end of the list. : Select the position of the overlay in the image.
-Size: Select the size of the overlay.
-Visible on all channels: Turn off to show only on your currently selected channel.
-Turn on to show on all active channels.
+For example, 8 shows the day of the week. - Size: Select the desired font size.